dribnet/ArrayLike.js/Examples.md

 callbacks on element addition and removal.
-These capabilities offer several conveniences to the programmer, but at the same time can be consumed by other JavaScript libraries as a normal array via the isArray specification.
+These capabilities offer several conveniences to the programmer, but at the same time can be consumed by other JavaScript libraries as a normal array via the ArrayLike specification.

 ### Linked list

-A linked list implementation could fully conform to the isArray.js specification.
+A linked list implementation could choose to implement all JavaScript Array methods and conform to the ArrayLike convention.
 This would very likely provide improved performance on algorithms that rely heavily on insertion.
 However, iteration over the list would then be an O(n) operation, and so care should be